- 27 October 2017

 - Kategoria: Agreemen

-On 27 July, 2017, in Warsaw, in the presence of Mr. Paweł Sałek – the Deputy Minister of Environment and the government commissioner for climate policy, there was signed the agreement on the implementation of the project “Energy efficiency by the development of electromobility in Poland” between the National Fund for Environmental Protection and Water Management and the Institute of Environmental Protection – National Research Institute.
+On 27 July, 2017, in Warsaw, in the presence of Mr. Paweł Sałek – the Deputy Minister of Environment and the government commissioner for climate policy, there was signed the Agreement on the Implementation of the Project “Energy efficiency by the development of electromobility in Poland”, between the National Fund for Environmental Protection and Water Management (NFOŚiGW) and the Institute of Environmental Protection – National Research Institute (IOŚ-PIB).

 “The world is betting on electromobility.
-Combining renewable energy sources and transport is a solution that by definition eliminates low emissions and comprises all the components of the sustainable development strategy that the Ministry of Environment considers a priority” – said Mr. Paweł Sałek, the Deputy Minister of Environment and the government commissioner for climate policy.
+Combining renewable energy sources and transport is a solution that by definition eliminates low emissions and comprises all the components of the sustainable development strategy that the Ministry of Environment considers a priority” – said Mr. Paweł Sałek.

-In Poland, the interest in electromobility has been increasingly growing, however, a considerable distance separates us from the leading European countries, such as Germany, England, France, the Netherlands and Norway.
-In each of these, there have been already installed several thousand charging stations, and the numbers of electric vehicles range from 80 thousand to 150 thousand.
-In Poland, charging stations add up to around 150, and the number of electric vehicles comes down to less than two thousand.
+In Poland, interest in electromobility has been increasingly growing, however, a considerable distance separates us from leading European countries, such as Germany, England, France, the Netherlands and Norway.
+In each of these countries, there have been already installed several thousand charging stations, and EV numbers range from 80 to 150 thousand.
+In Poland, charging stations add up to around 150, and the number of electric vehicles on the roads comes down to less than two thousand.

-The Institute of Environmental Protection – National Research Institute, as the first among Poland’s research units, will carry out the relevant and comprehensive analysis and will issue implementation recommendations for the development of electromobility in Poland.
-“Such a methodical approach is necessary to ensure the continued dynamic development of innovative transport technologies” – said Dr. Eng.
+IOŚ-PIB, as the first among Poland’s research units, will carry out relevant and comprehensive analyses and will issue implementation recommendations in support of the development of electromobility in Poland.
+“Such a methodical approach is necessary to ensure the continued dynamic progress of innovative transport technologies” – said Dr. Eng.
 Krystian Szczepański, the Director of the Institute.